Nabulsi soap: History

+As of December 2022, there are at least five al-Masaben (soap factories) in the city of Nablus, and among which, there are only two soap factories operating in the Old City of Nablus by 2008.

+In December 2024, "Tradition of Nabulsi soap making in Palestine" was recognized by UNESCO as an Intangible cultural heritage "in need of urgent safeguarding".

 Production process

-Like Castile soap, the chief ingredients of Nabulsi soap are virgin olive oil, water, and an alkaline sodium compound.
+The chief ingredients of Nabulsi soap are virgin olive oil, water, and an alkaline sodium compound.
 The compound is made by mixing the powdered ashes of the barilla plant (qilw), which grows along the banks of the River Jordan, with locally supplied lime (sheed).
 The sodium compound is then heated with water and olive oil in large copper vats over fermentation pits.
 The solution of water and sodium compound becomes increasingly concentrated in a series of 40 cycles repeated over eight days.
 During that time, an oar-shaped wooden tool known as a dukshab is used to stir the liquid soap continuously.
 The liquid soap is then spread in wooden frames to set.
 After setting, it is cut into the classic cube shape of Nabulsi soap and stamped with the company's trademark seal.
-The soap cubes then undergo a drying process that can last from three months to a year and involves stacking them in ceiling-high structures resembling cones with hollow centers that allow the air to circulate around them.
+The soap cubes then undergo a drying process that can last from three months to a year, and involves stacking them in ceiling-high structures resembling cones with hollow centers that allow the air to circulate around them.

 The finished product is ivory-colored and has almost no scent.
 (Perfumes are never used in Nabulsi soap.)
 Before leaving the factory, the individual cubes that are to be sold locally are wrapped by hand in paper that is waxed on one side.
 Cubes that are destined for export are left unwrapped and usually dispatched in stiff sacks to protect them from damage.